dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-locally.md

 ### Testing stages of the SNS launch process

-For simplicity, we next map the stages introduced in the [SNS launch stages documentation](../launching/launch-summary-1proposal.md) and in the documentation [Commands & actions to go through SNS launch](../launching/launch-steps-1proposal.md) to the relevant scripts in the `sns-testing` repo so you can learn what part of the launch is tested in which script.
+For simplicity, next we map the stages introduced in the [SNS launch stages documentation](../launching/launch-summary-1proposal.md) and in the documentation [commands and actions to go through SNS launch](../launching/launch-steps-1proposal.md) to the relevant scripts in the `sns-testing` repo so you can learn what part of the launch is tested in which script.
 Note that some developers have dapps that do not match the narrow cases of `sns-testing` so the table also includes a column for what other developers have experienced.

 <table border="1">